solidzone/mailmeteor-landing/_posts/2021-06-08-gmass-pricing.md

 GMass is just one of these extensions, using Gmail’s powerful email platform to send a large number of emails to your contact lists with the click of a button.

 But what exactly is GMass?
 Is it worth the money you’ll pay for the subscription?
-In this blog, we’re going to take a deep dive into the GMass extension, comparing it to another leading mail merge extension called Mailmeteor to help you make an informed decision about the best mail merge solution.
+In this blog, we’re going to take a deep dive into the GMass extension, comparing it to other leading email marketing tools to help you make an informed decision about the best mail merge solution.

 ## What is GMass?